Commander-in-chief: India

-The Supreme Commander of the Indian Armed Forces is the principal commanding authority of the Indian Armed Forces, a position that is vested in the head of state, the president of the Republic, in accordance to Article 53 of the Constitution of India.
+The supreme commander of the Indian Armed Forces is the principal commanding authority of the Indian Armed Forces, a position that is vested in the head of state, the president of the Republic, in accordance to Article 53 of the Constitution of India.

 The president exercises supreme command with accordance to the law.
 As commander in chief, the president has the power to declare war however they must subject to the approval of the Parliament of India.
 The commander in chief also appoints the chiefs of each branch of the armed forces as well as the Chairman Chiefs of Staff Committee with the advice of the Minister of Defence.

 Whilst the constitution names the president as the de jure commander in chief, executive command authority is exercised de facto by the prime minister and their Union Council of Ministers.

 On 15 August 1947, each service was placed under its own commander-in-chief.
-In 1955, the three service chiefs were re-designated as the chief of the Army staff (rank of general), the chief of the naval staff (rank of vice admiral) and the chief of the air staff (rank of Air marshal) with the president as the supreme commander.
+In 1955, the three service chiefs were re-designated as the chief of the Army staff (rank of general), the chief of the naval staff (rank of vice admiral) and the chief of the air staff (rank of air marshal) with the president as the supreme commander.
 The chief of the air staff was raised to the rank of air chief marshal in 1965 and the chief of the naval staff raised to the rank of admiral in 1968.
 Starting from 1 January 2020, all the three chiefs of staff report to the newly formed chief of defence staff.

 Indonesia

 According to article 10 of the Constitution of Indonesia, the president of Indonesia holds the supreme command of the Indonesian National Armed Forces.
-Day-to-day operations of the Armed Forces is handled by the Commander of the Armed Forces (Panglima TNI), a 4-star officer whom can be a general (Army/Marine), an admiral (Navy), or an air chief marshal (Air Force).
+Day-to-day operations of the Armed Forces is handled by the commander of the Armed Forces (Panglima TNI), a 4-star officer whom can be a general (Army or Marine), an admiral (Navy), or an air chief marshal (Air Force).
 The commander of the Armed Forces is appointed by the president from active chiefs of staff (Army, Navy, or Air Force) and must get approval from the House of Representatives.
 The chief of staff is also appointed by the president from senior military officers.
 The president as commander-in-chief also has authority in senior military officer mutation and promotion in tour of duty.
-The minister of defense has responsibility to assist the president in defense issues and create policies about authorization use of military force, manage defense budget, etc. According to article 11 of the Constitution, For authorization use of military forces or declaration of war, the president must get approval from House of Representatives.
-The Commander of the Armed Forces gives recommendations to the minister of defense in creating national defense policies.
+The minister of defense has responsibility to assist the president in defense issues and create policies about authorization use of military force, manage defense budget, etc. According to article 11 of the Constitution, for authorization use of military forces or declaration of war, the president must get approval from House of Representatives.
+The commander of the Armed Forces gives recommendations to the minister of defense in creating national defense policies.